-Always hip with the times, the SEC set loose its own hurricane, Icarus (ICO for short) this summer.
-Instead of dowsing everyone with rain, Icarus threatens to burn those who get too close to crypto gold.
+Always hip with the times, the SEC just unleashed its own hurricane, Icarus (ICO for short).
+Instead of dowsing with rain, Icarus threatens to burn those seeking crypto gold.

-Icarus has panicked refugee blockchain companies as they scurry for shelter from Icarus’s gaze.
-Although forecasters had predicted the storm for months, would-be ICOs reeled at the inferno, at least temporarily.
+Icarus has caused refugee blockchain companies to scurry for shelter.
+Although forecasters had predicted the storm for months, would-be ICOs reeled at the inferno.

 Some blockchain companies are now sheltering under the SEC’s umbrella.
-Filecoin a red hot ICO producing upwards of $200 million has filed two Reg D registrations with the commission; one for the presale to venture capitalists and the second for the crowdsale using a “SAFT” based on the SAFE popular with Reg CF.
+Filecoin a red hot ICO producing upwards of $200 million has filed two Reg D notices; one for the presale to venture capitalists and the second for the crowdsale using a “SAFT” based on the SAFE popular with Reg CF.

-Others have chosen to ignore the warnings and try to weather the storm.
+Others have ignored the warnings and will try to weather the storm.
 BitBounce’s Credo has plowed ahead with ICO plans sans SEC registration claiming Credo’s token don’t meet Howey-test markers.
 If wrong it could endure years of SEC haggling before final resolution.
 The SEC has already begun to crack down on other ICO-related concerns including First Bitcoin CapitalCorp., CIAO Group, Strategic Global, and Sunshine Capital.

 For those wishing to avoid any future SEC-induced storms, three possibilities emerge: